 Page donate buttonAs people visit your Page, a donate button on your Page header makes it easy for them to give.
 This button is the same as the one in the section above, but allows people to donate without leaving Facebook.
-Learn how to add a donation button to your Page.
+Learn how to add a donation button to your Page and get started here.

 Post donate buttonYou can add a donate button to your Page posts to allow people to donate without leaving Facebook.
 This tool makes it easy for supporters to donate when they are inspired to give.
-Learn how to add a donation button to your Page post.
+Learn how to add a donate button to your posts and get started here.

 - Frequency: Before making your ask, build a strong Facebook presence.
 You’ll want to post 2-3 times per week to tell your organization’s story and the impact you’ve had.
 When you’re ready to make your appeal to donors, do so in a thoughtful way.
 When you post, include a call to action that makes it clear what you’re asking for and what your organization’s priorities are.

 - Theme: Why are you fundraising for this amount, at this time, for this project?
 A theme makes a campaign more specific and tangible, and can help you better target potential donors.
 A theme could be based on:

 - Funding Goal: Set a goal and tell people why it’s important that the campaign raise this amount.